etashj/mangapark-dl/README.md

 # mangapark-dl
  - A folder/cbz downloader for manga from mangapark v5.3.
 Uses chrome OR safari drivers via selenium.
  - This project is for educational purposes only.
-I do not condone piracy.
+I do not condone piracy and am not affiliated with MangaPark in any way.

 ## Installation
 Clone the repository and change into the directory.
 Optionally create a venv and run the command